v-community/v_by_example/en/examples/section_3/methods.md

         age: 17
     }
     println(bob.can_register())                                             // false
-    println('Bob needs to be 16 to register, but he only is ${bob.age}.')   // Bob needs to be 16 to register, but he only is 15. println(alice.can_register())                                           // true
+    println("Bob needs to be 16 to register, but he only is ${bob.age}.")   // Bob needs to be 16 to register, but he only is 15. println(alice.can_register())                                           // true
     bob.has_birthday()
     println(bob.age)                                                        // 16